 Office and Accounts Manager

-Hayes is a director and principal consultant and manages the Machynlleth
+Hayes is a director and manager of the Machynlleth

 office.
 He graduated in 1982 with a degree in Electronic & Communication

 Engineering from the Polytechnic of North London.
 He has worked in the field of

 acoustical engineering since graduation rising through Hann Tucker Associates, becoming

 an Associate in 1990, before forming Hayes McKenzie with Andy in May 1991.